magento/merchdocs/src/live-search/install.md

   - https://devdocs.magento.com/live-search/install.html
 ---

-Live Search is a set of standalone meta [packages](#live-search-packages) that replaces standard {{site.data.var.ce}} and {{site.data.var.ee}} search capabilities.
-Part of the installation takes place from the command line of the server.
-If you do not have experience working from the command line, ask your system integrator or developer for assistance.
+Live Search is a set of standalone [packages](#live-search-packages) that replaces standard {{site.data.var.ce}} and {{site.data.var.ee}} search capabilities.

 This topic provides instructions to do the following:

 -  [Installing Live Search](#before-you-begin) (Methods 1 and 2)
 -  [Updating Live Search](#updating-live-search)
 -  [Uninstalling Live Search](#uninstalling-live-search)

+{:.bs-callout-tip}
+The installation takes place from the command line of the server.
+Rather than retyping each command, hover over the far right of the code box, click the **Copy** link, and paste it into the command line.
+If you do not have experience working from the command line, ask your system integrator or developer for assistance.

 ## Requirements